Canva Review — All the Pros and Cons

 The iOS version of Canva

-The app scores exceptionally highly on the Google Play app store, gaining 4.8 out of 5 stars from reviewers; iOS users seem a bit less impressed however, awarding it 3.6 out of 5 stars.
+The app scores exceptionally highly on both the Google Play and iOS app stores, being rated 4.8 and 4.7 out of 5 stars respectively.

 In my own test of the mobile app, I found that it was really easy to use, providing an interface that was very similar in nature to the desktop version (albeit squashed down a bit!).